KalebSabo/Project-GRASP-repo/2 Concept/OnePage.md

 **Final title can change until Day 60

 **Logline**
 Awaken to red strobbing lights, alarms screaming...there is a problem.
 Wake up your companions? they might know something about it.
 Or, make your best attempt at solving the problem yourself and design the algorithm to solve it.
-From designing equations to exploring space to meeting new faces, from the starship to the surface of unknown planets, explore this fantastical world through a VNRPG experience.
+From designing equations to exploring space to meeting new faces, from the starship to the surface of unknown planets, explore this fantastical world through a VNRPG experience!

 **Genre & Tone**
 Silent Protagonist x Soft/Loud mood swings